We all have to start somewhere and there is no time like the present. I have compiled the answers to your questions about how to start running.

 Do I need proper running gear?

 Not necessarily, but what you do need (for women) is the correct training bra that fits well and supports.
-Cotton On Body have a new high impact range for bigger busted women who enjoy high intensity workouts like running.
-I have tried and tested this myself and the quality and support is perfect.
 Correct running shoes are also essential for preventing injuries.

 Should I warm up before I run?